Squid Game on Netflix: That ending explained and your burning questions answered

-Squid Game, the disturbing but intriguing Korean series about a murderous tournament of children's games, could soon top Bridgerton to become Netflix's biggest show ever.
-The tournament itself does wind its way to a bloody resolution.
+In Squid Game, the disturbing but intriguing hit Korean series about a murderous tournament of children's games, the tournament itself winds its way to a bloody resolution.
 But that doesn't mean all our Squid Game questions got answered.
-Here are answers to eight burning questions viewers may have about the dystopian show.
+Here are answers to eight burning questions viewers may have after watching the dystopian show.

 Warning: The following story includes huge spoilers for Squid Game, so if you haven't watched all the episodes, come back and read this after you're done.
 You don't want to be spoiled for some of the plot twists.